Jerome Caja

-Jerome Caja (1958-1995) was an American mixed-media painter and Queercore performance artist in San Francisco, California in the 1980s and early 1990s.
+Jerome Caja (1958–1995) was an American mixed-media painter and Queercore performance artist in San Francisco, California in the 1980s and early 1990s.

 Early life and education

-Jerome Caja was born on January 20, 1958, in Cleveland, Ohio.
+Jerome David Caja was born on January 20, 1958, in Cleveland, Ohio.
 Raised in a strict Catholic family, Caja was one of 11 sons.
-He referred to his family as a family full of jocks, although he himself was a frail sickly child.
+He referred to his family as full of jocks, although he himself was a frail sickly child.
 Caja having been raised in a strict Catholic household was early on heavily influenced by the imagery of saints and martyrs.
 Caja graduated from St. Edward High School, an all-boys Catholic school, where he suffered poor grades due to dyslexia.

-Caja began his college education at Cuyahoga Community College and later attended Cleveland State University, where he earned a Bachelor of Fine Arts degree in 1984.
+Caja began his college education at Cuyahoga Community College, and later attended Cleveland State University, where he earned a Bachelor of Fine Arts degree in 1984.
 He then moved to San Francisco to attend the San Francisco Art Institute and graduated with a Master of Fine Arts degree in 1986.